ChrisYounger/git_for_splunk/README.md

 cat > /opt/splunk/etc/.gitignore
 ```

-Commit the .gitignore file and push to the remote repo
+Commit the .gitignore file and push to the remote repo.
+On this step make sure the that the push can happen without requiring credentials.
+You should be using ideally SSH keys but credential cache with a very long expiry should work OK too.

 ```
 git add .gitignore